 Vision for an Ecologically Sound Platte River Basin (VESPR)

-Across Wyoming, Colorado, and Nebraska, the Platte River system is vital for drinking water, irrigation, wildlife, ecotourism, recreation, and a variety of other municipal and industrial uses.
-The current water management systems for the Platte Basin, including governing regulations and policies, are not guaranteed, nor are they designed to explicitly enhance long-term ecosystem resilience.
+Across Wyoming, Colorado and Nebraska, the Platte River system is vital for drinking water, irrigation, wildlife, ecotourism, recreation and various other municipal and industrial uses.
+The current water management systems for the Platte Basin, including governing regulations and policies, are not guaranteed or designed to explicitly enhance long-term ecosystem resilience.

 Outcomes of VESPR